-Britain's main opposition Labour Party called on Monday for the energy price cap to be frozen to help the public deal with another expected surge in fuel bills during the worst cost-of-living crisis in decades.
+Britain's main opposition Labour Party will call for the energy price cap to be frozen this autumn, a party source said, to help the public deal with another expected surge in energy bills during the worst cost-of-living crisis in decades.

-The 29-billion-pound plan is aimed at increasing pressure on foreign minister Liz Truss and former finance minister Rishi Sunak, the two Conservative Party politicians vying to be Britain's next prime minister after Boris Johnson said he would step down.
-Both have so far promised more limited help.
+The announcement will increase the pressure on foreign minister Liz Truss and former finance minister Rishi Sunak, the two Conservative Party politicians aiming to be Britain's next prime minister after Boris Johnson resigned last month, who have so far only promised more limited help.

-Charities in Britain are warning that millions of people could be forced into poverty if the government does not soften the blow with a new support package.
+Charities in Britain are warning that millions of people could be forced into poverty if the government does not soften the blow with a fresh support package worth billions of pounds.

-Russia's move to cut gas exports to the West following its invasion of Ukraine has driven up bills across Europe, forcing governments in Italy, France and elsewhere to intervene.
-France has capped electricity tariff rises at 4%.
+A move by Russia to cut gas exports to the West following the invasion of Ukraine has driven up bills across Europe, forcing governments in Italy, France and elsewhere to intervene to protect their citizens.
+For example, France has capped electricity tariff rises at 4%.

-Truss, the favourite to be Britain's next prime minister, has faced criticism from political opponents and charities for appearing to rule out further "handouts" and, seeking to appeal to fiscally Conservative Party members, has not committed to increasing direct support to consumers.
+The favourite to be Britain's next prime minister Truss has faced criticism from political opponents and charities for appearing to rule out further "handouts" and, seeking to appeal to fiscally conservative party members, has not committed to increasing direct support to consumers.